torryatco/Redesign-spr25/readme.md

   {% endfor %}

 </section>

 ```

 ## Subtemplates

-In order to further customize the video teplate we will set up an special template partial in `_includes/layouts/video.html`:
+In order to further customize the video template we will set up a partial in `_includes/layouts/video.html`:

 ```
 ---